hainsworth99/AttendanceManager/README.md

-#AttendanceManager
+# AttendanceManager
 The aim of this project is to provide a centralized online resource for members of the CU Climbing Team to keep track of their attendance, competition, and fundraising requirements.
-It also serves as a platform for the team's leadership to post important announcements.
+Users of this system will swipe their student IDs in a card reader to register their attendance through a http request to a Django-based REST API.
+Users may log in to their accounts via the provided Django web app to manage their accounts, view their team records, and receive important information posted by the team captains.
+Admin users can create user records and post announcements on the team's homepage.

-### Built With
+#### Built With
 * [Django](https://www.djangoproject.com/) - A high-level python web framework.
 * [Django Rest Framework](https://www.django-rest-framework.org/) - A third-party Django toolkit for building REST APIs.
 * [PostgreSQL](https://www.postgresql.org/) - An open-source relational database management system.
 * [Bootstrap](https://getbootstrap.com/) - An open-source CSS framework.
 * [RaspberryPi](https://www.raspberrypi.org/) - A single-board computer running Linux, used for modular embedded systems projects.

-### Hosted Using
+#### Hosted Using
 * [Amazon Web Services EC2](https://aws.amazon.com/ec2/) - A web service providing secure, scalable cloud computing.
 * [Gunicorn](https://gunicorn.org/) - A python wsgi HTTP server.
 * [Nginx](https://www.nginx.com/) - A reverse proxy server.

+#### Hardware Used
+* [Raspberry Pi Zero W](https://www.sparkfun.com/products/14277) - Raspberry Pi's smallest model with full wifi and bluetooth functionality.
+* [Basic 16x2 LCD Screen](https://www.sparkfun.com/products/255) - A simple text screen to display usage prompts and information.
+* [MagTek MSR100 Card Reader](https://www.amazon.com/POSUNITECH-Magnetic-Collector-MSR100-information/dp/B06XSHLYC2/ref=sr_1_fkmr0_2?keywords=MagTek+MSR100&qid=1566332460&s=gateway&sr=8-2-fkmr0) - A magnetic card reader.

+## Embedded Systems Setup
+TODO

-### Deployment to Ubuntu EC2 Instance
+## Deployment to Ubuntu EC2 Instance
 Create an Ubuntu EC2 instance in the [EC2 Console](https://aws.amazon.com/console/),  adding a security rule enabling access to SSH and HTTP ports from all hosts.
 Then log into the instance as user ubuntu.
 For more info about logging into an EC2 instance, click the "connect" tab in the console and follow the instructions.